On the characterization of chordal graphs using Horn hypergeometric series: Introduction

 \section{Introduction}

-We only consider simple graphs in this paper; that means our graphs have no multiple edges and loops.
-Let $\mathcal{G}$ be a simple graph with a countable number of vertices $I$, i.e., we allow $\mathcal{G}$ to have a possibly countably infinite number of vertices.
+The main motivation of this paper is to reprove a result of Radchenko and Villegas, which characterizes the chordal graphs by the inverse of their independence polynomials being Horn hypergeometric series, see \cite[Theorem 2.2]{RadchenkoVilleas2021}, using some elementary ideas coming from graph colorings.
+First, we state their result and then explain our strategy to approach their result.
+We consider only \textit{finite simple graphs} in this paper, which means our graphs have only finitely many vertices and edges and no multiple edges and loops.
+Let $\mathcal{G}$ be a simple graph with a vertex set $I = \{1, \ldots, n\}$.
 A subset of $I$ is said to be stable or independent if the subgraph spanned by that subset has no edges.
-Let $\mathbb{F}$ be a field of characteristic $0$ and let $R = \mathbb{F}[[x_i : i\in I]]$ be the ring of formal power series generated by the commuting variables $x_i, i\in I$ over $\mathbb{F}$.
-The \textit{multi-variate independence polynomial} of $\mathcal{G}$ over $\mathbb{F}$ is defined to be the formal power series
+We work over the field of rational numbers $\mathbb{Q}$ throughout this article and let $R = \mathbb{Q}[[x_i : i\in I]]$ be the ring of formal power series generated by the commuting variables $(x_i : i\in I)$ over $\mathbb{Q}$.
+The \textit{multi-variate independence polynomial} of $\mathcal{G}$ over $\mathbb{Q}$ is defined to be the polynomial